 Recycle and Reuse: Repurposing Your Printed Material for Use on the Web

-If your business is like most businesses, you've gotten your feet wet in the digital/online marketing waters by now, and you've probably realized one of the biggest challenges facing online marketing is generating content.
+While your business likely has a comprehensive digital strategy, you’ve probably realized one of the biggest challenging of online marketing is generating valuable content!
 A great web presence requires a lot of great material.
 Creating content, whether for print or online audiences, can be both time-consuming to produce and costly to purchase.

 So what’s a small to medium sized business to do?
 Chances are, you have a lot of business-related print material on hand.
 If so, you may be looking at a treasure trove you can repurpose to help you meet your online channels’ demand for content.
 And even better, reusing print content is an efficient and cost-effective way to help you meet your digital content needs.